 Students who have previously studied Russian and are interested in continuing their study of the language should write to the chair of the Russian and Eurasian Studies department.
 Students with no prior work in Russian should register for RES 101.

-The mathematics assessment is for students planning to begin the study of calculus.
-The results will assist the department in placing you in your first calculus course.
-For questions about calculus placement, contact Margaret Robinson.
+The mathematics assessment is for students planning to begin or prepare for the study of calculus.
+The results will assist the department in placing you in your first mathematics course.
+For questions about Math-100 or calculus placement, contact Margaret Robinson.

 Music Exemption and Auditions